Wounded Knee Massacre: Prelude

-The Ghost Dance movement was a result of the slow but ever-present destruction of the Native Americans' way of life.
+The Ghost Dance movement (also called Wanagi wacipi) was a result of the slow but systematic and continuous destruction of the Native Americans' way of life.
 Tribal land was being seized at alarming rates.
-The once numerous bison herds were nearly hunted to extinction.
 The entire livelihood of the plains tribes revolved around the bison, and without the resources the animal offered, their cultures rapidly lost stability and security.
 This forced them to rely on the United States government to provide rations and goods, or else face starvation.
 The way of life of these independent people was rapidly fading.
 The Ghost Dance brought hope: the white man would soon disappear; the buffalo herds would return; people would be reunited with loved ones who had since died; the old way of living before the white man would return.
 This was not just a religious movement but a response to the gradual cultural destruction.
+However, the religion was not adopted purely due to the deteriorating humanitarian situation on the reservations.
+The Ghost Dance faith found a place within the framework of Lakota religion (which is largely non-doctrinal) as all those who met with Wovoka took away their own interpretations of the Ghost Dance, allowing it to be integrated into the development of Lakota faith.

 U.S. settlers were alarmed by the sight of the many Great Basin and Plains tribes performing the Ghost Dance, worried that it might be a prelude to armed attack.
 Among them was the U.S. Indian agent at the Standing Rock Agency where Chief Sitting Bull lived.
+This agent, D.F.
+Royer, asked for troops to come to the reservation, while General Nelson Miles stated that 'the most serious Indian war in history was at hand.'
+Alongside settler hatred of the Lakota, missionaries in the area sought the repression of the Ghost Dance movement, as they considered it a type of heathenism that was necessary to repress in order to 'modernise' the indigenous population.
 U.S. officials decided to take some of the chiefs into custody in order to quell what they called the "Messiah craze".
 The military first hoped to have Buffalo Bill—a friend of Sitting Bull—aid in the plan, to reduce the chance of violence.
 Standing Rock agent James McLaughlin sent the Indian police to arrest Sitting Bull.
+President Harrison authorised an invasion of the reservation by nearly 1/3rd of the entire U.S. army, and in doing so aimed to win support for the Republicans in the state of South Dakota.